canonical/juju-verify/docs/verifiers/ceph-mon.rst

 -------------------------

 This check verifies that intended action won't remove more than half of monitors in each affected Ceph cluster.
-Majority of Ceph monitors must be kept alive after the change to maintain quorum.
+The majority of Ceph monitors must be kept alive after the change to maintain quorum.

-If the restart/shutdown of the ceph-mon unit(s) from the Ceph cluster does not endanger the monitoring quorum, the following message is displayed:
+If the reboot/shutdown of the ceph-mon unit(s) from the Ceph cluster does not endanger the monitoring quorum, the following message is displayed:

 ::

   [OK] Ceph-mon quorum check passed.

-and vice versa if restart/shutdown the unit(s) causes a loss of Ceph quorum:
+and vice versa if reboot/shutdown the unit(s) causes a loss of Ceph quorum:

 ::